Rebekah314/go-tutorials/README.md

 Table of Contents
 -
 * tutorial_1: Print "Hello World!" to terminal
-* tutorial_2: Define and print-to-termial various data types
+* tutorial_2: Define and print-to-termial various data types, with simple operations, type-casting, and string length